emrergin/fullstackopen/README.md

 ### What I learned in Part 13
 - My first deep dive in SQL.
 Before this, I also worked on another tutorial series about Postgres by **Amigoscode** which can be found here: https://www.youtube.com/watch?v=5hzZtqCNQKk
+- Express apps need to activate `json()` middleware for parsing request bodies.
+- Express error handler middleware should be used after the routes, not before.